joshluisaac/sortutils/README.md

 The intent of this project is to allow the user to sort a collection of distances in the most efficient way.
 Efficient in this context is defined in terms of time and space complexity.
+It will first convert all distances (provided the distances are any of `km,m,cm,mm`) into the same base unit.
+I have chosen millimeters(mm) as the lowest common denominator.
+All units are converted into mm before sorting is executed.

 I scoped the problem as a merge and insertion sort problem and implemented the merge sort in accordance to the divide and conquer algorithm that was proposed and invented by John von Neumann in 1945.